Definitive-edition/Final-project/favorite_character.md

 ironman: businessman and enterpreneur who constantly seeks to innovate and improve his technology.
 luigi: mario's older brother, also voiced by charles martinet who is not the voice of mario anymore
 cursa: Cursa is the main antagonist in the game Mario + Rabbids Sparks of Hope.
-It is an entity that wants to consume Sparks and spread matter known as Darkmess across the galaxy, which it uses to drain the Sparks of their power.
+It is an entity that wants to consume Sparks and spread matter known as Darkmess across the galaxy, which it uses to drain the Sparks of their power. iron man: Entreprenuer and inventor.
+Frodo: Ring bearer and one of main character in Lord of the Rings.